foldda/rda/README.md

 Recursive Delimited Array, or RDA, is a text encoding format for storing structured data in a string, similar to XML and JSON.

-Unlike XML and JSON encodings that use a schema defining the structure for a targeted data object, and the ids and attributes of every data elements of the object, RDA's "encoding space" is a plain "one-size-fits-all" multi-dimensional array[^1], where all data elements from the data object are placed in the space as strings.
+Unlike the XML and JSON encodings, which use a schema to define a targeted data object - including its structure and the ids and attributes of every data elements of the object, RDA's "encoding space" is a plain "one-size-fits-all" multi-dimensional array[^1], where all data elements from the data object are simply placed in the space as strings.

 [^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired.